brandon-bailey/omscentral/server/README.md

 ## GraphQL

 To engage with the graphql inspector, visit `/graphql` route of the api server in your browser.
+Note that this requires the playground environment variable to be enabled.

 The [staging graphql inspector](https://omscentral-api-staging.herokuapp.com/graphql) is useful for interacting with production-like data.